eric-protzer/dependency-dev309/README.md

 7. Scroll to the bottom for the graphs.

 Alternatively, you can download "data_out.csv" to do whatever you want with it.
 This is a panel dataset which reports dependency coefficient and 95% CI for each variable, for each country in each year.

+Slides with an overview of data and methodology: https://drive.google.com/open?id=1_o9yvmCDM-Ky7r-BUT9ZXhg1VPrKoOv43AXx-tRYkl8